 While at Idaho State, Tynan completed an internship with the Pocatello Veterans Home followed by an internship with Vizient the summer after graduation.
 During his time at Penn State, he completed a summer residency with Cleveland Clinic’s Imaging Institute where he worked to implement lean methodology, reduce wait times, and improve CG CAHPS scores.

-During his time as an administrative fellow, Tynan led teams that developed a millennial-focused health plan, proposed the addition of a new service line and accompanying facility, and proposed Intensive Cardiac Rehab as a way to improve cardiac recovery.
-He also worked with a team that is implementing the National Diabetes Prevention Program at six area hospitals.
+During his time as an administrative fellow, Tynan led teams that explored the development of a millennial-focused health plan, proposed the addition of a new service line and accompanying facility, and proposed Intensive Cardiac Rehab as a way to improve cardiac recovery.
+He also worked with a team focused on implementing the National Diabetes Prevention Program at six area hospitals.

 2016 - 2017